logzio/logz-docs/_source/logzio_collections/_log-sources/api-fetcher.md

 <!-- tab:start -->
 <div id="oauth">

-## Oauth
+## OAuth

-Deploy this integration to send general and Azure Graph API data using the Logz.io API fetcher.
+Deploy this integration to send OAuth APIs data using the Logz.io API fetcher.
 The supported types of APIs currently include:

 * Azure Graph
 * General